Guides & Documents

 Validation Group

-Qualification and Validation (Q&V) activities can be very time consuming, expensive and causing delay of new products to market, facility expansions etc. The purpose of this guide is thus to streamline Q&V by enabling a better cooperation and mutual understanding between customers and suppliers on projects related to pharmaceutical manufacturing systems, including equipment, facilities and utilities.
+Qualification and Validation (Q&V) activities can be very time consuming, expensive and causing delay of new products to market, facility expansions etc. The purpose of the Validation Group's latest Qualification and Validation Guide is thus to streamline Q&V by enabling a better cooperation and mutual understanding between customers and suppliers on projects related to pharmaceutical manufacturing systems, including equipment, facilities and utilities.

 The ECA was one of the first organisations which published a Good Practice Guide regarding the new FDA Process Validation Guidance.
 With the revision of the Annex 15 also this Good Practice Guide has to be updated.
 As 1st revision the guide contains on one hand the main elements of the new validation approaches ("what to do").
 On the other hand, it also serves as a supporting guide for the implementation ("how to do").